-If the idea of taking spironolactone and/or the pill to regulate PMS sounds a bit risky to you, read on.
+If the idea of taking spironolactone or the pill to regulate PMS sounds a bit risky to you, read on.
 I’ve got some other options for you to consider instead.

-Many times, PMS can be attributed to excess estrogen circulating in the body.
+Many times, you can attribute PMS to excess estrogen circulating in the body.
 It’s essential that if you’re experiencing PMS symptoms that you address this problem.
-Easy ways to help get rid of excess estrogen include:
+Here are some ways you can assist your body in getting rid of excess estrogen.

 1. Nutrition For Estrogen Support

 Estrogen is eliminated by our gut and our liver.
 A poor diet can compromise both.
-I recommend a diet full of vegetables, fiber, and hormone supporting fats that makes elimination easy and liver function at its best.
+I recommend a diet full of vegetables, fiber, and hormone-supporting fats that make elimination easy and optimize liver function.
 You can access a free recipe guide here to get you started.

 Utilizing ingredients like DIM, broccoli seed extract, and calcium d-glucarate can help the body clear estrogen more effectively.